secretstartups/handbook/business-technology/data-team/platform/dbt-guide/index.html.md

 Base models for snapshots are available in the folder /models/snapshots of our dbt project.
 Key items to note:

-- Before writing a snapshot base model, don't forget to add it in the [sources.yml file](https://gitlab.com/gitlab-data/analytics/-/blob/master/transform/snowflake-dbt/models/snapshots/base/sources.yml) (keep this file sorted)
+- Before writing a snapshot base model, don't forget to add it in the [sources.yml file](https://gitlab.com/gitlab-data/analytics/-/blob/master/transform/snowflake-dbt/models/snapshots/base/sources.yml) This entry is required for the snapshot to be recognized and used by other models. (keep this file sorted)
 - The name of the table in the data warehouse should be consistent with our data warehouse design guideline.
 Ideally we would like to stick to `{source_name}_{source_table_name}_snapshots` as our naming convention.
 But dbt doesn't allow duplicated file names in projects.
 In order to avoid this the snapshot and the snapshot base model having the same name, we follow this pattern:
     - The name of the base model file will be the name of the source snapshot table to which we suffix `_base`.
 Ex: we have a `gitlab_dotcom_members_snapshots` snapshot file [here](https://gitlab.com/gitlab-data/analytics/-/blob/master/transform/snowflake-dbt/snapshots/gitlab_dotcom/gitlab_dotcom_members_snapshots.sql) and a base model of this snapshot [here](https://gitlab.com/gitlab-data/analytics/-/blob/master/transform/snowflake-dbt/models/snapshots/base/gitlab_dotcom_members_snapshots_base.sql) named `gitlab_dotcom_members_snapshots_base`.
     - We use the [dbt config alias argument](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/using-custom-aliases/) to rename the table by removing the `_base` suffix and keep the table name clean